JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 npm install -g lodash
 ```

-When this happens, npm won’t install the package under the local folder, but instead, it will use a global location.
+When this happens, npm won't install the package under the local folder, but instead, it will use a global location.

 Where, exactly?